geospatialqueryapi/geospatialqueryapi-sdk/apex/apex-OpenAPI/README.md

 # Geo Spatial Query Api - US Census Boundaries and Census Data API Client

 Easily integrate geospatial point-in-polygon search, census boundaries, location-based data, geofencing, and other location-based features into web and mobile apps.\nOur Software Development Kit (SDK) is available on GitHub at https://github.com/geospatialqueryapi/geospatialqueryapi-sdk.
-If possible then we are strongly recommending using our tested libraries available on GitHub, rather than creating new ones.
-PDF documentation - ./pdf.html
+If possible then we are strongly recommending using our tested libraries available on GitHub, rather than creating new ones. \n\n   Copyright © 2021 Mobile Data Books, LLC.
+All Rights Reserved.\n

 ## Requirements